 Coal Harbour Museum

 Signs in town lead you to an old hangar full of treasures.
 The first room of the small museum is dedicated to information about the whaling station.
-There’s even a 6m/20 ft jawbone of a blue whale, apparently the largest found in the world.
-(The jaw bone is located in the main hanger, as it’s too large to fit in a room).
+There's even a 6m/20 ft jawbone of a blue whale, apparently, the largest found in the world.
+(The jaw bone is located in the main hanger, as it's too large to fit in a room).

-In the second room you’ll find a HUGE collection of old chainsaws and some forestry artifacts.
+In the second room, you'll find a HUGE collection of old chainsaws and some forestry artifacts.

 The fourth room has memorabilia from Coal Harbour’s days as an RCAF base.
 The piece de resistance, however, is the beautifully restored Fire Truck found at the back of the museum.